madeleineforbes/gwenbell.com/writing.md

 <hr />

 If you get something from this work, consider [giving to it](http://gittip.com/gwenbell).

-Brooklyn, New York <br />
-17 May 2013 <br />
-Sound of bath running
+If you already support the work, thank you.

 ###Total Buy-in